How to Set Up A/B Testing for Your Online Store

 Optimizely’s visual editor allows users to brainstorm and create experiments without having to code a single line.
 The point and click interface is incredibly easy and intuitive.
 Webmasters can choose to target optimized experiences by splitting their visitors into multiple groups based on ad campaigns, cookies, or geographical location.

 The standout feature on offer with Optimizely is that it enables users to segment their test results based on the visitors’ browser, campaign, or device to uncover key insights.
-This online tool is used some of the biggest industry names in both the digital and real world including Netflix, eBay, Sony, Discovery Channel and The Walt Disney Company, among many others.
+This online tool is used by some of the biggest industry names in both the digital and real-world including Netflix, eBay, Sony, Discovery Channel, and The Walt Disney Company, among many others.

 The tools are available for a free trial for a period of 30 days after which you can sign up for the Standard, Professional or Premium plan.
 The Standard plan starts at $999 per month and includes everything you need to start A/B testing your site.
 The Professional and Enterprise plans are custom plans and will cost you based on your requirements.